matrix-org/matrix-spec-proposals/proposals/3639-matrix-for-the-social-media-use-case.md

 **Why ?**

-As the room is displayed alongside the user' regular chats rooms we need to make it clear to the user that it's a specific room.
+As the room is displayed alongside the user's regular chats rooms we need to make it clear to the user that it's a specific room.
 Thus, we need to avoid that a user end up "spamming" his room thinking the room is a regular chat room.